 Stomach contents of fulmars beached in the Netherlands indicate that the marine litter situation off the Dutch coast is gradually improving, but still far off international long-term targets for ecological quality.
-Within 10-year evaluation periods the trend is not consistently significant, but considered over longer periods it is, and indicates that at its current rate the long-term EcoQO target may be reached around the year 2049.
+Within 10-year evaluation periods the trend is not consistently significant, but considered over the longer period since 2002 it is, and indicates that at its current rate the long-term EcoQO may be reached around the year 2048.